TDG-Platform/docs/AOP_Strip_Processor_Advanced_Ortho Product.md

     * Required = ‘false’
     * Type = ‘string’
     * name = ‘enable_pansharpen’
 * Enable/disable dynamic range adjustment (DRA).
 Choices are 'true' or 'false'.
+DRA should be disabled, if you want to run AOP on both PAN +MS simultaneously.
+In order to apply DRA with a successful output, you must process the PAN and MS files separately.
     * Default = ‘true’
     * Required = ‘false’
     * type = ‘string’